 What is Palm Oil?

 When the berry of oil palm is mashed, the oil extracted is called palm oil.
-Oil world trade journal says, Out of all plant oil produced, palm oil acquires thirty-three percent.
+The oil world trade journal says that of all plant oil produced, palm oil acquires thirty-three percent.

-It is used mainly as edible oil, in the west and central Africa.
+It is used mainly as an edible oil in West and Central Africa.
 It was the British merchant company that started demanding this oil for industrial uses.

 It contains less saturated fat content than kernel palm oil.
 Palm oil is a staple ingredient in many cuisines.
 The high presence of saturated fat can be the reason behind heart attacks and cardiovascular diseases.